MotoDreamer’s spotlight on Bogotá will most likely commence for you when you arrive in this South American city. What can you expect to discover?

 Yes, Bogota has started the process of rebuilding its history for the better.

 Twenty, even fifteen years ago, you would be right to avoid Colombia.
 It was indeed full of crime through the cocaine trade.
-In the last decade, tremendous strides have come into existence that has made everyday life for those who live here more acceptable and safe.
+In the last decade, tremendous strides have come into existence that have made everyday life for those who live here more acceptable and safe.

 Yes, it’s true; Bogota has not reached the same levels of security we expect in Europe.
-Still, if you behave and follow the rules, in that case, there is no reason why you should not enjoy wholeheartedly the experience of traveling on your Motorcycle touring as a “slightly brave” Warrior.
+Still, if you behave and follow the rules, in that case, there is no reason why you should not enjoy wholeheartedly the experience of traveling on your Motorcycle touring as a “slightly brave” Rider.

 Another Author’s note: I have lived and worked here in Santiago de Cali, once the home of the Rodrigo Brothers, the arch enemies of Pablo Escobar from Medellin, for nearly a decade.